PrivSec-Law/privseclaw.info/content/posts/futokeyboard.md

 #### Honor Based Payment

 FUTO has chosen to implement an honor based payment method for the application.
-Choosing to not pay for FUTO Keyboard and use it during the eternal free trial period will not impact your ability to use it or enjoy all the features.
+Choosing to not pay for FUTO Keyboard and using it during the eternal free trial period will not impact your ability to use it or enjoy all the features.
 As put by Louis Rossman, a prominent Right to Repair activist and FUTO member, using it without paying ["will be between you and your god."](https://www.youtube.com/watch?v=GYX92lLpZ20)

 ### Final Remarks

 With essentially everything you do on an Android smartphone making use of the keyboard it is great to have the peace of mind that it does not connect to the internet.
 Highly intimate messages typed to loved ones and friends, sensitive medical records and confidential business information all go through your keyboard application.
 They should be private and secure.
 I don't trust Google, Samsung, Motorola or Huawei in the slightest and neither should you.
-The record is very clear on their anti-consumer and surveillance based business models.
+The record is very clear about their anti-consumer and surveillance based business models.

 In place of these internet connected keyboard options, I would highly recommend FUTO's offer instead!